dfahlander/typeson/README.md

 {
     cyclic?: boolean, // Default true to allow cyclic objects encapsulateObserver?: function, // Default no-op
-    sync: true, // Don't force a promise response regardless of type
-    throwOnBadSyncType: true // Default to throw when mismatch with `Typeson.Promise` obtained for sync request or not returned for async
+    sync?: true, // Don't force a promise response regardless of type throwOnBadSyncType?: true // Default to throw when mismatch with `Typeson.Promise` obtained for sync request or not returned for async
 }
 ```